opf/openproject/doc/installation/manual/README.md

   With each new OpenProject core version, the plug-ins might need to be updated.
 Please make sure that the plug-in versions of all you plug-ins works with the OpenProject version you use.
   Many plug-ins follow the OpenProject version with their version number (So, if you have installed OpenProject version 4.1.0, the plug-in should also have the version 4.1.0).

-## Questions, Comments, and Feedback
+## Questions, comments, and feedback

 If you have any further questions, comments, feedback, or an idea to enhance this guide, please tell us at the appropriate community [forum](https://community.openproject.org/projects/openproject/boards/9).
 [Follow OpenProject on twitter](https://twitter.com/openproject), and follow the news on [openproject.org](http://openproject.org) to stay up to date.